-All candidates for local office must include on all campaign fundraising material a notice that consists of the following language:
+All candidates for local office must include a notice on all campaign fundraising material with the following language:

-"The Oakland Campaign Reform Act limits campaign contributions by all persons (OMC §§3.12.050 and 3.12.060) and prohibits contributions during specified time periods from contractors doing business with the City of Oakland or the Oakland Unified School District (OMC §3.12.140)."
+The Oakland Campaign Reform Act limits campaign contributions by all persons (OMC §3.12.050 and §3.12.060) and prohibits contributions during specified time periods from contractors doing business with the City of Oakland or the Oakland Unified School District (OMC §3.12.140).

 The above notice must be made in the equivalent of eight-point roman boldface type as shown above.
-The notice must also be in a color or print that contrasts with the background so it is easily legible and contained in a printed or drawn box that is set apart from any other printed matter.
-[OMC §3.12.140(P)]

-Note: As a general principle, the notice should appear on any printed or electronic medium that solicits or instructs people how to make a campaign contribution.
-The notice would not be required on other campaign material that engages solely in election advocacy or the presentation or discussion of issues.
+The notice must also be in a color or print that contrasts with the background, so it is easily legible and contained in a printed or drawn box that is set apart from the rest of the text.
+[OMC §3.12.14o(P)] The notice should appear on any printed or electronic medium that solicits or instructs people how to make a campaign contribution.
+The notice is not required on campaign material that engages solely in election advocacy or the presentation or discussion of issues.